rishi-koushal/Human-Activity-Recog-Model/README.md

 # Human-Activity-Recog-Model
-Model Built based on Human Activity Recognition Using smartphones Dataset Dataset can be found at: https://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones
+Model Built based on Human Activity Recognition Using smartphones Dataset<\br>
+Dataset can be found at: https://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones